Finite state and Constraint Grammar based analysers, proofing tools and other resources

 Pers Dem Interr Indef Recipr Refl Rel Coll NomAg Prop Allegro Arab Romertall

-DefArt Art Def Fem Masc Len Ecl
+DefArt Art Def Fem Masc Len hPref, for h prefixation Ecl Poss, possessive

-Comp Superl Attr Ord Qst IV TV Prt Prs Ind Pot Cond Imprt ImprtII Sg1 Sg2 Sg3 Du1 Du2 Du3 Pl1 Pl2 Pl3 Inf ConNeg Neg PrfPrc VGen PrsPrc Ger Sup Actio VAbess
+Comp Superl Attr Ord Qst IV TV VD VTI Prt Prs Ind Pot Cond Imprt ImprtII Sg1 Sg2 Sg3 Du1 Du2 Du3 Pl1 Pl2 Pl3 Inf ConNeg Neg PrfPrc VGen PrsPrc Ger Sup Actio VAbess

 Err/Orth